sez11a/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npm-sdk.markdown

 [gradle plugin for node](https://github.com/liferay/liferay-portal/tree/7.0.x/modules/sdk/gradle-plugins-node).
 - The [npm Javascript package management tool](https://www.npmjs.com/).

-This tutorial covers how the Liferay npm SDK Assistant works and how to use it.

 ## Feature Levels [](id=feature-levels)

 Different components of the npm SDK may have different release cycles.
-The term *feature level* refers to a complete set of component versions that produces stable features(described by LPSs and GitHub issues).
+The term *feature level* refers to a complete set of component versions that produces stable features (described by LPSs and GitHub issues).
 Feature levels are defined by the minimum component versions needed for the supported features to work.
 Note that you can use higher versions in any of the components, as long as they are compatible with the one defined by the feature level (see Semantic